huaweicloud/terraform-provider-huaweicloud/docs/resources/apig_api_publishment.md

 # huaweicloud_apig_api_publishment

-API publish Management within HuaweiCloud.
+Using this resource to publish an API to the environment or manage a historical publish version within HuaweiCloud.

 ~> If you republish on the same environment or switch versions through other ways (such as console) after the API is published through terraform, the current resource attributes will be affected, resulting in data inconsistency.